The 4-dimensional disc embedding theorem and dual spheres: Abstract

 \section{Abstract}

 We modify the proof of the disc embedding theorem for $4$-manifolds, which appeared as Theorem~5.1A in the book ``Topology of 4-manifolds'' by Freedman and Quinn, in order to construct geometrically dual spheres.
 These were claimed in the statement but not constructed in the proof.

-Fundamental results in $4$-manifold topology such as the existence and exactness of the surgery sequence, the $s$-cobordism theorem, and thence the classification of closed, simply connected topological $4$-manifolds up to homeomorphism, rely on a closely related sphere embedding theorem with geometrically dual spheres, which is proven using the disc embedding theorem.
+We also prove Proposition 1.6 from the Freedman-Quinn book regarding generic homotopies of discs or spheres in a 4-manifolds, which was not proven there.